ashwink9812/Project-Portfolio/HackCville/README.md

 ### About the Project

-An data visualization of Texas AirBnB data that I created using python for HackCville.
+A data visualization of Texas AirBnB data that I created using python for HackCville.

 * Dataset from Kaggle (included csv file)
 * jupyter notebook file included